 The homeless service continued to operate throughout the Covid-19 pandemic and faced challenges with an increase in the number of homelessness presentations and an increase in demand for temporary accommodation and support services.
-We adapted quickly to these challenges and developed new ways of engaging with residents including online and remote service delivery.
+We continue to review and implement policies and practices to address this, particularly the increased pressure on temporary accommodation.